ActivitySim/activitysim/docs/users-guide/performance/index.md

 1. Precompile (if using sharrow)

     Run the entire model with a modest number of households, to let sharrow pre-compile relevant utility specifications.
+This works fine if the "sharrow" setting is set to any of `true`, `require`, or `test`, but to give confidence that the model specification calcuations are correct it is convenient to use `test` mode.
-The pre-compile run needs be single-process, to avoid compiler race conditions between various subprocesses.
+    The pre-compile run needs be single-process, to avoid compiler race conditions between
+    various subprocesses.
 The exact number of households to use is not particularly important, but it should be large enough to trigger all relevant model components (i.e., we need to be sure that there are worker, students, students getting escorted, all various household sizes, etc.)  A few thousand households is usually sufficient.

+    Recommended settings for the precompile run include:

+    ```yaml
+    sharrow: test
+    multiprocess: False
+    households_sample_size: 10000
+    ```

 2. Memory Profiling